 - 9. You and your partner may choose the format in which you will present your project.
-You may show your source text and your translation side by side (in columns or text boxes); in interlinear fashion; in alternating paragraphs between English and Spanish; as two separate documents; or in any other format, including PowerPoint.
+You may show your source text and your translation side by side (in tables or text boxes); in interlinear fashion; in alternating paragraphs between English and Spanish; or in any other format, including PowerPoint.
 The professor will project your work onto the big screen. - 10.
 On the days of your presentation, you are in charge.
 Decide who is doing what.
 Introduce yourselves, speaking clearly so that everyone can hear.
 Give us any relevant information about the text, the author, the dialect, etc. Tell us a little about the problems you had and/or the decisions you made about how to translate your text.
 Then present the text and request feedback from your classmates.
 Usually, the presenter reads the text aloud one sentence at a time, in Spanish first and then in English, and asks for comments.
 You may ask specific questions if you wish.
 Try to give everyone a chance, but keep the discussion moving, in order to finish within the specified time.
-Remember that your presentation will usually carry over to another class session.
 PLEASE MAKE EVERY POSSIBLE EFFORT TO BE PRESENT ON THE DAYS OF YOUR PRESENTATION!
 We can't afford to fall behind schedule. - 11.
 When you have finished, thank your classmates for their suggestions, and make sure that you have asked them (or the professor) everything that you need to know in order to prepare your final version. - 12.
 After your presentation, prepare your final, corrected version of the translation, taking into consideration the class discussion.
 You may work together or separately, as you choose.
 Send your final version to me; do NOT send it to your classmates. - 13.
 EACH OF YOU MUST TURN IN THE FINAL VERSION SEPARATELY.
 You may submit two different versions, or the two of you may agree on a final version, but each of you MUST submit it in your own name.
 If I get two identical versions, that's fine; but your partner cannot submit your final version on your behalf.
 Use this format for your filename: JaneFINALProjENGL3235Fall2016.
 Change "Jane" to your first name. - 14.
 The due date for the final version will be announced; it will be a day or two after the due date of the final exam in December.
-You don't need to send the final version to your classmates--just to the professor.
+The due date is the same for everyone, regardless of order of presentation, but you may send your final version before that date if you wish.